lenarddome/lenarddome.github.io/_pages/about.md

 **I am a Psychology PhD in the [Computational Modelling Lab](https://www.plymouth.ac.uk/research/psychology/brain-research-and-imaging-centre/the-computational-modelling-laboratory) at the [School of Psychology, University of Plymouth](https://www.plymouth.ac.uk/schools/psychology).**

 My primary research focuses on **computational modelling of categorization and human behavioural complexity**.
 I am also interested in connecting this to work to impression formation and **social categorization**.
+I work hard on open sourcing science!
+Transparency, opennes, reproducibility and accessability are at the core of my work.

 I develop software for my own research and package them as free and open-source software.
 The finished products are usually all-purpose implementations of the tools that I am using.
 If you are using anything I developed, please consider supporting me by buying me a coffee.
 All needs to be done is to click on the coffee icon at the right bottom corner.